About the Trail

 Prohibited Activities

-• Possession or consumption of alcoholic beverages or any intoxicants
+• Possession or consumption of open alcoholic beverages or any intoxicants

 • Killing, trapping, or harming wildlife